| | | Information about theme sectionsA theme section contains scientific papers that all focus on a

 printed issues we usually use the wording "theme section" instead of

+"theme issue".
 Typically two editors are responsible for putting a theme

 section together.
 We expect the editors to define the theme, select